 Our Bylaws provide that our Board of Directors will consist of not less than three, nor more than seven members, with such number to be fixed by the Board of Directors.
-From and after the date of the Meeting, the number of directors has been fixed at four by the Board of Directors.
-Our Nominating/Corporate Governance Committee and our Board of Directors have selected the five nominees for directors that are listed in this Proxy Statement for election at the Meeting.
-Except for Ms. Ottmann, each nominee is currently a member of the Board of Directors.
+The current number of directors has been fixed at six by the Board of Directors.
+Our Nominating/Corporate Governance Committee and our Board of Directors have selected the six nominees for directors that are listed in this Proxy Statement for election at the Meeting.